Back to blogs

 Nano Syllabus

-Nano Syllabus is built specifically for Nepali students.
-It is trained on Nepal's NEB curriculum, IOE and CEE question banks, and teacher notes — making it the only AI platform in this comparison that understands the exact syllabus students are studying.
+Nano Syllabus learns each student's exact syllabus.
+It is trained on the curriculum, past papers, and teacher notes a student is actually using — making it the only AI platform in this comparison that adapts to the specific syllabus a student is studying.

-Strengths: directly aligned to Class 11, Class 12, IOE, and CEE materials; generates explanations in the style of a knowledgeable Nepali teacher; creates practice questions matched to exam patterns; doubt-solving engine that answers syllabus-specific questions; accessible on mobile with low data requirements.
+Strengths: directly aligned to your coursework and entrance exam materials; generates explanations in the style of a knowledgeable teacher; creates practice questions matched to exam patterns; doubt-solving engine that answers syllabus-specific questions; accessible on mobile with low data requirements.

-Best for: NEB Class 11–12 students, IOE entrance candidates, CEE aspirants who want targeted exam preparation alongside curriculum revision.
+Best for: students who want targeted exam preparation alongside curriculum revision, mapped to their own syllabus.

 Khan Academy